Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 - Acknowledging frame

-As soon as the Slave device sent its Configuration acknowledgement, it gets ready to receive frames in the [frame format](#Frame_link) by waiting for a [Frame Header](#Frame_Header_link).
+As soon as the Receiver sent its Configuration acknowledgement, it gets ready to receive frames in the [frame format](#Frame_link) by waiting for a [Frame Header](#Frame_Header_link).

 Waiting for a header continues indefinitely until a header is received or the underlying connection either disconnects or times out.
-This means that data transmission never times out on the side of the slave device.
+This means that data transmission never times out on the side of the Receiver.

-When receiving the fixed-size header, the slave device reads the frame body size from the header and receives the frame body using this size value.
+When receiving the fixed-size header, the Receiver reads the frame body size from the header and receives the frame body using this size value.

  It then checks the
 [Command Byte](#Command_Byte_link) of the header and executes the given command.

-In case of the default command `None`, the slave device checks the body size and body offset to be valid.
+In case of the default command `None`, the Receiver checks the body size and body offset to be valid.

 #### Checking the frame body size:

 The frame body consists of byte triplets which represent RGB values, it's length therefore always has to be a multiple of 3.

-The slave device checks this for the frame body size value from the header.
+The Receiver checks this for the frame body size value from the header.

-If it's not a multiple of 3, the slave device sends a [`frame error byte`](#Frame_Error_Byte_link) to the master device and deletes the received frame body.
+If it's not a multiple of 3, the Receiver sends a [`frame error byte`](#Frame_Error_Byte_link) to the Sender and deletes the received frame body.

-If the Frame data is less than or equal to the `number of LEDs * 3`, the Slave device applies the [Color data](#Color_Data_link) to the LEDs and sends a
+If the Frame data is less than or equal to the `number of LEDs * 3`, the Receiver applies the [Color data](#Color_Data_link) to the LEDs and sends a
-Frame Acknowledgement Byte to the master device to indicate for one, that the data was applied and it is ready to receive the next Frame, and also indicating that the device was not disconnected.
+Frame Acknowledgement Byte to the Sender to indicate for one, that the data was applied and it is ready to receive the next Frame, and also indicating that the device was not disconnected.

-If the Frame data is more than the (number of LEDs * 3), the Slave Device discards all of the data from this frame body and sends a Frame Error Byte to the master device.
+If the Frame data is more than the (number of LEDs * 3), the Receiver discards all of the data from this frame body and sends a Frame Error Byte to the Sender.

 This has to be done in order to prevent desynchronisation of the data stream, in which case all of the incoming data afterwards would be invalid and the connection would have to be shut down and reestablished manually.